sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerting.md

 # Alerts

 Alerts can be configured to notify site admins when there is something wrong or noteworthy on the Sourcegraph instance.

-Alerts are configured in Grafana.
-(Prometheus Alertmanager may also be used, but this documentation prefers Grafana.)

 ## Setting up alerting